All Episodes

 And I don't get in those arguments.

-You know, we say staying healthy wasn't what it used to be, eating three square meals a day, exercising, not smoking, and drinking in moderation no longer sufficed.
+Eating three square meals a day, exercising, not smoking, and drinking in moderation no longer sufficed.

 A multiplicity of factors conspired to break down people's immune systems.

-So, it's insidiously occurring to everybody.
+So it's insidiously occurring to everybody.

 Exactly.

-You cannot keep this just as you can't continue to drink, mistreat your body, smoke, and expect yourself to be healthy.
+You cannot keep this, just as you can't continue to drink, mistreat your body, smoke, and expect yourself to be healthy, you can't dump billions of tons of pollutants into the air, put hormones and drug additives into our foods, pollute our Water and expect us to be healthy.

 It's not going to happen.

-Well, if any man could be an island, I could be, and almost have been.
+Well, if any man could be an island, I could be and almost have been.

 And it got to me anyway.